oracle/graal/docs/getting-started/graalvm-enterprise/oci/code-editor.md

     native-image --version
     ```

-## Step 3: Setup a Project and Run
+## Step 3: Setup a Java Project and Run

 1. Clone a demo repository and open it in OCI Code Editor.
 To achieve this, run the following commands one by one:

     ```shell
     git init graalvmee-java-hello-world